jj09/ShoppingPad/README.md

 ## Shopping Pad

-Multiplatform Mobile App built with Xamarin:
+Multiplatform Mobile App built with Xamarin that enables you to create shopping list, keep track of past purchases, and reuse them for new list creation.

 * Windows 10 (v1 done)
 * Android (v1 done)